Your First Visit to the Hauser Neck Center

-Prolotherapy treatment: Patients come to us because they want to start a Regenerative Medicine treatment program as soon as possible.
-Based on your overall health and medical history, along with the physical exam, DMX, cone beam CT, neck vitals, and other test results, a treatment plan will be created specifically for you.
+Prolotherapy treatment: Based on your overall health and medical history, along with the physical exam, DMX, cone beam CT, neck vitals, and other test results, a treatment plan will be created specifically for you.
 If the practitioner feels you are a good candidate for Prolotherapy, treatment is generally started on the second day of the visit.
 With the complexity of cases we take on at our clinic, trying to do treatment plus the consultation, exam, and testing can be a lot for the patient to handle.
 So, we find that dividing it up over a couple of days is typically ideal.
-In some highly complex cases, the testing and treatment may be spread out over 3 days.

 Post-Prolotherapy treatment: After treatment, you will rest with some moist heat on the treated area(s).
 This helps soothe the treated area and increase circulation.
 While you rest with heat, the assistant/nurse will review our Post-Prolotherapy Instruction sheet with you and any other recommendations that the provider has made.

-Therapeutic devices: If your practitioner recommends a therapeutic device for your condition (such as a cervical collar, heart rate variability monitor, head/chest weights, or rehabilitation exercise equipment), your nurse/assistant can advise you on where to obtain them.
+Therapeutic devices: If your practitioner recommends a therapeutic device for your condition (such as a cervical collar, heart rate variability monitor, prism glasses, therapeutic pillow, etc..), your nurse/assistant can advise you on where to obtain them.
 Some devices may be advised to start right away, and others may come into your treatment plan after a couple of visits, as the ligaments show signs of stabilizing.

 Additional recommendations: If there are any other outside laboratory tests, nutritional suggestions, or exercise instructions, these will be discussed during the visit with the provider, and again with your clinical assistant/nurse upon wrapping up the visit.

-Follow-up appointments: You can schedule your next Prolotherapy, Chiropractic, and/or retesting visit with your clinical assistant in the treatment room, or at the checkout desk prior to leaving the office.
+Follow-up appointments: You can schedule your next visit with your clinical assistant in the treatment room, or at the checkout desk prior to leaving the office.
 Due to the limited availability of appointments, we suggest making an appointment as soon as you know your schedule, to ensure you get your preferred appointment day.

 Traveling after treatment